JuliaDynamics/LightSumTypes.jl/README.md

 The `@sumtype` macro takes inspiration from [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl), but it offers a more idiomatic interface.
 Working with it is almost like working with `Union` types.

+**Important Note**: Consider using [WrappedUnions.jl](https://github.com/Tortar/WrappedUnions.jl) instead since it offers a better interface and performance than LightSumTypes.jl.

 ## Definition